 If you are interested in participating or contributing in any way to the construction of the dispensary, please contact Dr. Mitaut at email@example.com, Dr. Ragone at firstname.lastname@example.org, and/or Mr. Jonas Celius at email@example.com.

 We are now in full swing for the building of the dispensary.
 We laid the foundation in January 2015 and started on the walls.
 Please go to

 and donate in one click so the villagers can have health care.
 We will continue with the building this coming January 2016.

 Kids in Gros Mangles have few places to play that are safe.
 That's why the service project conducted by the students and faculty from the French program in Shippensburg University's Modern Language Department was so important.

 Drs.
 Mitaut and Ragone took a group of students to Haiti in January 2013 and again in January 2014.
 Led by, Haitian born facilitator, Jonas Celius, the group of students and faculty built a 5,200 square feet playground for l'École Presbytérale in 2013.
 The group returned in 2014 and completed the project adding 4,000 square feet to the playground.

 Both years, the project was the conclusion of a six-credit seminar in the French program taken over the winter break.
 The courses introduce the students to the rich history and culture of Haiti.
 The seminars are offered with French and English options.

-If you would like to take the seminars and participate in this meaningful service-learning project over the 2014-2015 Winter Break, please contact Drs.
-Mitaut and Ragone.
+If you would like to take the seminars and participate in this meaningful service-learning project over the 2015-2015 Winter Break, please contact Drs.
+Mitaut and Ragone at the addresses above.